satasatalight/controller-pass/README.md

 # Controller Pass!
- Twitch Extension to "pass" the controller to a viewer.
+ Twitch Extension to virtually "pass" the controller to a viewer using Parsec.

  To setup controller-pass, check [quickstart.md](https://github.com/satasatalight/controller-pass/blob/main/help/quickstart.md).
 If you have any errors, see [troubleshooting.md](https://github.com/satasatalight/controller-pass/blob/main/help/troubleshooting.md) for more detailed explanations and solutions.
 If you are still confused, or have an undocumented issue, join the [Discord](https://discord.gg/8qafaugUcD) for help.